-- they are entitled to receive severance pay calculated at the rate of two weeks' pay for each year of service as exempt staff, pro-rated with respect to part of a year's service.
-There is no minimum period of employment to receive severance. - they may be entitled to separation pay which is a discretionary payment made only by the Minister or the Minister of State.
+- they are entitled to receive severance pay calculated at the rate of two weeks' pay for each year of service as exempt staff, pro-rated with respect to part of a year's service; there is no minimum period of employment to receive severance; and - ▶ they may be entitled to separation pay, which is a discretionary payment made only by the minister.
 Refer to section 3.7.2 for further details.

-3.2.2.4 Exempt staff hired after the 30 calendar day period
+3.2.2.4 Exempt staff hired after the 30 calendar-day period

-Ministers and Ministers of State are encouraged to make decisions as soon as possible within the 30 calendar days after their new appointment or their termination of office to retain or to release exempt staff members.
+Ministers are encouraged to make decisions as soon as possible within the 30 calendar days after their new appointment or their termination of office to retain or to release exempt staff members.
 If exempt staff are hired only after the 30 calendar days:

-• they retain the full amount of any severance pay received;

-they must reimburse a proportionate amount of any separation pay if re-hired or engaged under contract, either directly or hired by or engaged under contract with a government contractor, during the period the payment covers (e.g., if paid four months separation pay and hired two months after her or his Minister or Minister of State left or changed portfolio, the exempt staff member would have to repay two months separation pay).
+- they retain the full amount of any severance pay received; and - they must reimburse a proportionate amount of any separation pay if re-hired or engaged under contract, either directly or hired by or engaged under contract with a government contractor, during the period the payment covers (e.g. if paid four months' separation pay and hired two months after her or his minister left or changed portfolio, the exempt staff member would have to repay two months' separation pay).